SAP-samples/teched2023-IN265/exercises/ex1/README.md

 ![Pic 9](/./images/ex1-9.png)

-## Exercise 2.3 - Create a queue subscription for SAP S/4HANA events in Advanced Event Mesh
+## Exercise 2.3 - Create a queue subscription in Advanced Event Mesh

 10. Click on your queue